Live Chat Implementation in 3 Simple Steps

 Define your goals

 To make the most out of live chat, it makes sense to define your business objectives.
-While you can pursue more than one purpose at once, having a clear priority of these goals in mind offers some guidance for your implementation and roll-out.
+While you can pursue more than one purpose at once, having a clear priority of these goals in mind offers some guidance for your implementation and chat rollout.

 Here are some goals you may want to set: